chaogracewang/hugo-site/content/home/about.md

 [University Page](https://economics.sas.upenn.edu/people/mallick-hossain)

-I am a PhD candidate in Economics at the University of Pennsylvania with research interests in applied microeconomics, industrial organization, and public economics.
+I am a PhD candidate in Economics at the University of Pennsylvania with research interests in applied microeconomics, industrial organization, public economics, and health economics.
 My research focuses on understanding the reasons why low-income households are less likely to use bulk discounts to save money and how this difference affects inequality.